Your Stuff

 Weijers Domino Productions - Undoubtedly the best in the business.
 Every year this Dutch-based company organizes Domino Day, in which dozens of builders spend weeks setting up millions of dominoes using the most creative designs and props imaginable.
 They own the current world record of more than four million toppled dominoes.

-Tim Fort - Also known as The Kinetic King, Tim builds one-of-a-kind gadgets that fall down and explode in more ways than you can shake a stick at.
-He also has the distinction of making the Top 24 during the 2011 season of America's Got Talent.
+Tim Fort - Sadly, Tim passed away in 2016.
+Known as The Kinetic King, Tim built one-of-a-kind gadgets that fell down and exploded in more ways than you can shake a stick at.
+He also made the Top 24 during the 2011 season of America's Got Talent.
 Whoo, hoo!

 Robert Speca - A former world record holder who has made several television appearances.
 He has published a book that teaches you how to become a domino toppler, and contributed his expertise for the music video "An Honest Mistake" by The Bravery.